ecuellog/vacay-web/README.md

 # :palm_tree: vacay-web
-A web application for tracking shared expenses.
+A React front-end for Vacay Tabs, a web app for tracking shared expenses.

+#### This application depends on [vacayIOU](https://github.com/ecuellog/vacay-iou)

 ## To run (dev-mode):